sbs20/syncotron/Readme.md

 Although it was fixed a while ago, the fix hasn't got as far as the debian package on RPi.
 At least, that's my working theory.
 Although it's annoying, syncotron keeps track of what it has and hasn't done yet, so you can just re-run it with the same parameters.

+### Http Timeout
+From time to time, the remote server will timeout.
+In these instances, Syncotron will simply terminate with an error.
+Any incomplete downloads will be re-attempted on the next execution.